 My recipe is pretty traditional, except I use roasted tomatoes with green chilies for a little heat to enhance the sauce.
 The slow cooked chicken absorbs the tomato broth like a sponge and melts in your mouth like a piece of chocolate on a warm day.
 I think your Italian grandma would approve.

 This recipe is great to make on the weekends, when you have a little time to let the chicken simmer for a while.
-You can also make this in your slow cooker, but be careful not to overcook the chicken because it could turn into tomato chicken soup, if cooked for too long.
-This recipe is nice with a fresh salad and served at a family supper or dinner party and delicious with an old Italian wine, like a Nebbiolo.
+You can also make this in your slow cooker, but be careful not to overcook it because it could turn into tomato chicken soup before you know it.

 4 pound chicken, cut-up into 10 pieces

 2 teaspoons dried oregano